Empty Bowls in Schools

-Local elementary school art teachers encourage their students to study about hunger and poverty in their community.
-Once the study component is completed, the teachers arrange for the students to design, make and decorate clay bowls, which are then glazed and put on display.
-The third component of the project has the teachers and students organize a community supper at their school.
-Family and friends are invited to a simple supper comprising of soup, bread and a beverage.
-During the supper the guests have the opportunity to select and take home a decorated bowl in exchange for a $10 donation to Winnipeg Harvest.
+Local school teachers encourage their students to study hunger and poverty in the classroom.
+Once the study component is completed, the teachers arrange for the students to design, make and decorate various bowls which are then put on display.
+The third component of the project has teachers and students organize a community supper at their school, where family and friends are invited to share a meal comprising of soup, bread, and a beverage.
+During the supper the guests have the opportunity to select and take home a decorated bowl in exchange for a modest donation to Winnipeg Harvest.

-So far twenty schools are participating, and we anticipate many more will become involved.
-The average funds raised at one community supper can range from $500 to $2,000.
-While the bowls raise much-needed funds for the hungry, just as importantly, they teach participants about compassion.
-The first annual Winnipeg Harvest Celebrity Bowl Auction and Gala raised more than $10,000 to help those in need in our community.
+So far more than 20 schools have participated, and we anticipate many more will become involved.
+The average funds raised at one community supper can range from $500 to $2,000, and while the bowls raise much-needed funds for the hungry, just as importantly they teach students about compassion and community involvement.

 HOW DO I GET STARTED?

 Creating your own Empty Bowls project is easy.
 You only need willing hands, and a generous heart.
 We’ll help you get started.